-Located atop Skyline Ridge, this preserve has two small ponds: Alpine Pond with its little nature center, and peaceful Horseshoe Lake with its softly quacking ducks.
-Between the two ponds are some magnificent views of the Santa Cruz Mountains.
+This preserve on Skyline Ridge features some magnificent views of the Santa Cruz Mountains as well as two small ponds: Alpine Pond with its little nature center, and peaceful Horseshoe Lake with its softly quacking ducks.

-A short but pleasant trail connects the two ponds and is one of the most scenic trails atop Skyline Ridge.
+A short and very pleasant trail connects the two ponds and is one of the most scenic trails on Skyline Ridge.
+On a sunny morning it’s really a very pretty walk.
 The first half of the trail, from Alpine Pond to the viewpoint, is shielded from Skyline Boulevard by the ridge and is the most enjoyable part.
-After coming around the ridge, the second half of the hike, from the viewpoint to Horseshoe Lake, suffers from the problems that affect all the South Skyline parks: traffic noise and the continuous sound of gunfire from the Los Gatos Rod and Gun Club.
-For a short hike, you could just turn around at the viewpoint, but if the noise isn’t too bad the full hike is a lot more rewarding.
+After coming around the ridge, the second half of the hike, from the viewpoint to Horseshoe Lake, is a little less scenic and gets traffic noise and sometimes the continuous sound of gunfire from the Los Gatos Rod and Gun Club.
+For a short hike, you could just turn around at the viewpoint, but if you go in the morning when the noise isn’t too bad, the full hike is a lot more rewarding.

-Start at the hot and dusty Russian Ridge parking lot and walk through the tunnel under Alpine Road.
+Start at the hot, dusty Russian Ridge parking lot and walk through the tunnel under Alpine Road.
 The trail descends a few yards to the little nature center, tucked in under some trees by the side of Alpine Pond.
-There's a short trail that loops around the pond, but it's kind of a disappointment since all views of the pond are blocked by vegetation.
+A short trail loops around the pond.

-Staying to the left after the nature center, the Ridge Trail proceeds through pleasant oak woods and crosses a dirt road.
+Staying to the left after the nature center, the Ridge Trail crosses a dirt road and continues through a grove of good-sized oaks.
 A few rustic shacks stand to your left.
-Soon the trail breaks out into a grassy meadow and you get the first views of the vast, redwood-filled Peters Creek valley far below you.
-Portola Redwoods State Park occupies the bottom of the valley and it's possible to hike from where you stand to the bottom of the valley without leaving the trail system.
+Soon the trail breaks out into a grassy meadow that offers superb views of the vast, redwood-filled Peters Creek valley far below, part of Portola Redwoods State Park.
+It’s possible to hike from where you stand to the bottom of the valley without leaving the trail system.

-The trail gradually climbs, topping out at a small, fenced-in rock outcropping.
-This is the viewpoint and it makes a good turn-around spot if you just want a 45 minute (1.6 mile) walk.
+The trail winds along an escarpment, gradually climbing to the Gene Sheehan Overlook, a small, fenced-in rock outcropping.
+This is the best viewpoint of the hike and it makes a good turn-around spot if you just want a 45 minute (1.6 mile) walk.

-For a longer walk, continue on to Horseshoe Lake.
+For a longer walk, continue to Horseshoe Lake.
 The trail rounds a corner and begins to descend.
-The sound of gunfire becomes louder, and cars and motorcycles roar by on Skyline Boulevard.
+If the gun range is open the sound of gunfire becomes louder.
+Cars and motorcycles roar by on Skyline Boulevard.
 Antenna-capped Black Mountain is clearly visible directly ahead, while below is the Christmas Tree farm that occupies part of the preserve.
-Turn right onto the first dirt road, which descends toward Horseshoe Lake.
+Turn right onto the first dirt road, which zigzags toward Horseshoe Lake.